Brendon Bolton: Hawthorn

 Bolton was appointed as an assistant coach at Hawthorn Football Club at the end of 2009, in the position of midfield under senior coach Alastair Clarkson.

 In 2014, Bolton coached the Hawthorn Hawks in a NAB Challenge Cup match against North Melbourne, with Hawthorn achieving a 65-point win.

 Bolton was made the interim senior coach of the Hawthorn Football Club after regular senior coach Alastair Clarkson was hospitalised and diagnosed with Guillain–Barré syndrome in May 2014.
-Bolton then coached Hawthorn for five games in the 2014 season in Clarkson's absence, where the Hawks under Bolton won each of the five games straight in a row.
+Bolton then coached Hawthorn for five games in the 2014 season in Clarkson's absence, compiling a 5–0 record.
 After five matches, Clarkson received an endorsement from his doctors to resume his role as senior coach.
 Bolton is the only senior coach in the club's history to coach the club to five successive victories in his first five games.

 Carlton

 On 25 August 2015, Bolton was announced as the senior coach of the Carlton Football Club for the 2016 season, succeeding caretaker senior coach John Barker who had been filling in for the sacked Mick Malthouse.
 Brendon Bolton's first win at Carlton came on the back of a hard fought 4 point win over Fremantle at Domain Stadium.
 In the 2016 season, Carlton under Bolton finished fourteenth on the ladder with seven wins and fifteen losses.
 In the 2017 season, things did not improve for Bolton at the club, when Carlton under Bolton finished sixteenth on the ladder with six wins and sixteen losses.
 In the 2018 season, Carlton's on-field performance under Bolton, further deteriorated with the performance drop, when the club finished eighteenth, the last position on the ladder for the wooden spoon with two wins and twenty losses.